ledenis/bullet-soft-doc/060_voronoi.md

 		plane[3] = nlength / btScalar(2.);
 		planes.push_back(plane);

-With this new plane, we generate the points at the intersection of 3 planes.
+With this new plane added to the `planes` list, we generate the vertices at the intersection of 3 planes.

 		// Get vertices by 3 planes intersection, inside all planes getVerticesInsidePlanes(planes, vertices, planeIndices);